syeddanish41/wAlnut/README.md

      - Note where you choose to install this and choose a folder that is easy to access (I stored it in Documents)

+3. Open up IntelliJ and create a test project and get HelloWorld working.
+   You will need to find your Java 1.8 jdk in the process.
+Once you have a program that can print something continue.

 3. Go to the top right of this page and hit the `Fork` button.
-Then clone your forked WalnutiQ repository locally.
+Then clone your forked wAlnut repository locally.

-4. Once IntelliJ is installed, open it.
-Go to "File" `=>` "Import Project...".
-This should open up a new window and you should easily be able to select the "WalnutiQ" folder.
-Click "ok".
+4. Inside IntelliJ, on Windows go to "File" `=>` "Import Project...".
+On Mac go to "File" `=>` "Project from Existing Sources...".
+This should open up a new window and you should easily be able to select the "wAlnut" folder.

-5. Now, the project should be imported.
-You should now add JDK.
-Go back to "File" `=>` "Project Structure".

-6. A new window should popup.
-Under "Platform Settings" `=>` "SDKs".
-At the upper lefthand, select the "+" `=>` "JDK".

-7. On Mac, In the "Finder" window, enter SHIFT + command + G.  Type in "/Library/Java/JavaVirtualMachines".
-Navigate to the JDK folder and once you have done so, click "choose".
-On Windows, navigate to the JDK folder in "C:\Program Files\Java".
-On Linux, good luck finding it.

-8. If this was successfully done, a list of SDKs should now appear under SDKs.
-   In the same window, navigate to the lefthand side and under "Project Settings" `=>` "Project".
-Under "Project SDK", it should say "<No SDK>".
-In that bar, select the new Java version which you added.
-At the bottom righthand corner, select "Apply".
 Click "OK".

+5. Select "Import project from external model".
+Then select "Gradle" and hit "Next".

-9. Now click "File" `=>` "New" `=>` "Project from Existing Sources..." `=>` Navigate to "WalnutiQ" folder and click "OK" `=>` Select "Gradle" `=>` Next `=>` Select "Use default gradle wrapper (recommended)" `=>` Finish
+6. Select "Use default gradle wrapper (recommended)" `=>` hit Finish

-10. In the left side file viewer right-click the folder "WalnutiQ" and select `Run 'Tests in WalnutiQ''`.
-Hopefully they all pass.
+7. In the left side file viewer right-click the folder "wAlnut" and select `Run 'Tests in wAlnut'`.
+   Congrats!
+Go buy yourself some pistachio ice cream :)

 #### Install in Linux/Mac/Windows with Gradle
 1. If you have any problems with the following instructions please e-mail